jdtsmith/python-mls/README.md

   ... z=3[S-Ret]
   ```

 - **Copy and paste?** Just try it.
-Python-mls configures python-mode to strip out the `...` line prefixes on yank, and it adds them back in automatically when copying text from a python buffer to the shell.
+Python-mls configures python-mode to strip out the `...` decorative line prefixes on yank, and it adds them back in automatically when copying text from elsewhere into the shell.

-- **How does this differ from iPython's native multi-line input capability?** iPython's multi-line input definitely inspired python-mls, but it differs in a few ways: iPython evaluates each line of a multi-line statement as it is inputed, and checks for syntax errors line by line.
+- **How does this differ from iPython's native multi-line input capability?** iPython's multi-line input was a source of inspiration for python-mls, but it differs in a few ways: iPython evaluates each line of a multi-line statement as it gets inputed, and checks for syntax errors line by line.
 Python-mls lets you edit and then sends the complete block _en masse_ at the end, so any errors will appear at that point.
-Python-mls lets you move right across lines using normal emacs movement (even python navigation commands), whereas iPython treats each line as a separate entity you can access via up/down arrow _only_.
+Python-mls also lets you move and edit right across lines using normal emacs commands (even python navigation commands), whereas iPython treats each line as a separate entity you can access via up/down arrow _only_.
+Editing python-mls multi-line commands feels just like editing code in a source buffer.

 - **How do you skip over entire multi-line statements in history without having to move all the way through them?** Try holding Shift: `S-up`,`S-down` (or `C-S-n/p`).

-- **Why does python-mls deal with fontification?** By default, inferior-python-mode copies the full input text back and forth from the inferior shell to a hidden Python buffer, and fully refontifies it there _after every keypress_.
+- **Why does python-mls do fontification?** By default, inferior-python-mode copies the full input text at the prompt back and forth from the inferior shell to a hidden Python buffer, and fully refontifies it there _after every keypress_.
 With short, single-line statements this isn't such a problem, but with long multi-line input this becomes highly inefficient.
-Python-mls replaces this method entirelyl with a special in-buffer fontification function, that does double duty, both adding the continuation line prefix decorations (e.g. ` ...`) and performing default python-mode fontification on just the input, all in one efficient pass.
-This also saves the creation of random fontification buffers.
+Python-mls replaces this method entirely with a special in-buffer fontification function, that does double duty, both adding the continuation line prefix decorations (e.g. ` ...`) and performing default python-mode fontification on just the input, all in one efficient pass.
+This also increases performance and saves the creation of random fontification buffers.

 - **Any other tips?**
    - Get to know the useful commands provided by `comint` (which most Emacs inferior shells use): `C-c C-u`: `comint-kill-input`; `C-c C-o`: `comint-kill-output`; `C-c M-o`: `comint-clear-buffer`, and more.